skym-app/skym-downloads/README.md

 move this folder **'/skym-downloads/SkymAbletonPresets'** to **'Ableton/User Library/Presets'**

 ### Serum
-move this folder **'/skym-downloads/Serum/SkymSerumPresets'** to your Serum Presets Folder In Serum, click Menu (top right) then Show Serum Presets folder.
+move this folder **'/skym-downloads/Serum/SkymSerumPresets'** to your Serum Presets Folder.

+In Serum, click Menu (top right) then Show Serum Presets folder.
 Open the Presets folder.